 Meticulous assessment is the first step in management neck pain.
-The treatment will be based on the various information obtained through the evaluation process (type of the injury, chronicity, irritability, how the joint and muscle move and what limitation the client feel in his life, as well as the target the patient want to achieve through treatment).
+The treatment will be based on the various information obtained through the evaluation process (a type of the injury, chronicity, irritability, how the joint and muscle move and what limitation the client feel in his life, as well as the target the patient want to achieve through treatment).

 To properly diagnose a client with neck pain the therapist should always remember that there are often a set of various symptoms such as joint changes, muscle dysfunction, changes in tone, and more.
 The purpose of the therapy is to decrease the level of pain, restore normal motion, and muscle activity.
-The main target is that the client will return to his previous level of activity at home, work and leisure.
+The main target is that the client will return to his previous level of activity at home, work, and leisure.
 The therapist will choose the right treatment based on his findings during the assessment, present research and his previous experience but also will consider clients preference.

 Exercise Therapy for neck

 Stage 1: This stage is concentrating on muscle control.
-The main focus is on postural muscle, movement coordination between neck – shoulder, and focus on control during activities that are specific to the patient both in daily life of leisure and work.
+The main focus is on postural muscle, movement coordination between neck – shoulder, and focus on control during activities that are specific to the patient both in the daily life of leisure and work.

 Stage 2: This stage will focus on strength and endurance.
-This stage can start only after the topic of the coordination and activity alteration is address in regarding to muscle activity.
+This stage can start only after the topic of the coordination and activity alteration is address in regarding muscle activity.

-To have proper type of exercises for your condition, please see your physiotherapist or health provider.
+To have the proper type of exercises for your condition, please see your physiotherapist or health provider.
 The information above is very general.